hzi-braunschweig/pia-system/DISTRIBUTION_NOTES.md

 This file contains notes about changes that operation teams need to be aware of when updating PIA.

+## 1.39 (Keycloak v24)

+- Keycloak is updated to v24
+- Passwords will be rehashed on first login after update, as the password policy now complies to current OWASP criteria
+  - This might cause increased CPU usage on first logins after updating and server response times might be slower during this time
+- New indexes are created for tables `authserver.user_attribute` and `authserver.fed_user_attribute` on iPIA
+  - if these tables have more than 300.000 rows, these indexes will _not be created during schema migration_
+    - `authserver` logs will provide a query to create the indexes manually if needed
+    - Keep in mind that creating these indexes might take a long time and lock these tables
+- See the Keycloak upgrading guide for more information

 ## 1.38 (Sending questionnaire reminders in parallel)

 - Reminder emails and push notifications for questionnaires are now send in parallel